Calculation Module (GUI)#

 To run the calculation module you need the following basic parameters.

-• Data directory: you can paste the path to your dataset or click Browse to select the folder manually.
+• Data directory: input the root path to your dataset or click Browse to select the folder manually.
+The path should lead to your whole dataset, not a particular subject.

 • Jobs: Choose how many parallels jobs to use during the processing of your data.
 The default option is 1, but you can increase the speed of the processing by increasing the number of parallel Jobs.